Health System and Hospital

 Where are Malta’s hospitals located?

-Malta has government and privately operated hospitals and clinics.
-The best known and perhaps the most modern is Mater Dei in Msida.
-In health facilities in Malta, visitors wear masks (Status 10/2022).
+Malta has state and privately run hospitals and clinics.
+The best known and perhaps the most modern is the Mater Dei in Msida.
+Visitors wear masks in healthcare facilities in Malta (as of 10.2022).

 Triq Dun Karm, L-Imsida, MSD2090